Co-operating with other players to beat a board game can be tough. You and the other players need to work together to win.

 Before each scenario players are given two Personal Quest cards and choose one that they are going to try and complete in the scenario.
 They keep this quest secret from the other players.
 If they complete it, they get to tick a perk box or two on their character sheet which makes them stronger over time.

-In some games with a traitor, the group knows that there are traitors from the beginning of the game.
+In some games, the group knows that some players aren’t on their side from the beginning of the game.
 In others, they know that someone will turn on them during the game.
-In other games, the players don’t know if there is or isn’t a traitor throughout the entire game.
+In other games, the players don’t know if there is or isn’t a player who isn’t on their side throughout the entire game.

 Didn’t trust you from the start